Self-destruct sequence activated.

 - Mega Man: This happens to Skull Castle very often at the end of games in the original series.

 - In The Godfather: The Game, you have to raid enemy compounds and sometimes their businesses, leave a Time Bomb at a specific spot and leave.
 If you succeed in escaping the place before the bomb goes, you get to see flames on the (temporarily) out-of-commission building.

 - Happens several times in Wolfenstein 2009.
-The massive underground base in the caverns beneath the farm explodes after retrieving a crystal being used for research deep within.
+The massive underground base in the caverns beneath the farm explodes after retrieving a crystal being used for research deep within - though it's kinda-sorta justified: the destruction is implied to be caused by the creatures you freed by getting the crystal rather than by the simple act of taking it.
 Later, the entire Cannery explodes after defeating a certain load-bearing boss (though this was a result of destroying several critical pieces of machinery, rather than the boss's death).
 It also happens at the end of the game, after defeating the last boss.

 - Occurs in the Templar Archives after Altaïr kills Armand Bouchart in Assassin's Creed: Bloodlines.